Skip to content

 cluster_name Unique cluster name (prepended to dns_zone) "ramius"

-region Azure region "centralus"
+location Azure location "centralus"

 dns_zone Azure DNS zone "azure.example.com"